 This false teaching proclaims that one is born-again (accepts Christ) by simply making a one-time profession of faith, often called the “sinner’s prayer.”
 You have surely seen the big revival events on TV or held in giant sports stadiums, where at the end of the program, people are invited to come forward and “accept Christ” and be “saved” by saying a simple prayer.
-Similarly, many churches perform an “alter call” at the end of their service where people are invited to come forward and “accept Christ” and be “saved” by saying a simple prayer.
+Similarly, many churches perform an “altar call” at the end of their service where people are invited to come forward and “accept Christ” and be “saved” by saying a simple prayer.
 And their use of the word “saved” usually conveys the notion of being saved to eternal life.

 Furthermore, this book has explained to you the difference between initial salvation (forgiveness of sins) and final salvation (eternal life).
-This book has also explained to you the role of obedience, works and perseverance in the plan of salvation for a Christian.
+This book has also explained to you the role of obedience, works, and perseverance in the plan of salvation for a Christian.
 Realize that being born again is only the first step (but by far the most important step) on your path to eternal life – which is your ultimate goal and destination.

 Christ said that there is a cost in following Him.
 It is written:

 So, to those who teach and believe this “sinner’s prayer” false teaching, I ask you: Where is the “cost” in saying a simple one-time prayer and then being magically saved to eternal life by it?
 There is no cost!